wp-plugins/disqus-latest-comments/readme.txt

 'Style' - None

+'Bypass Cache' - 35px

 == Screenshots ==

 1. This screen shot shows the comments that are displayed on the front end with the 'Grey' style applied.
 2. This screen shot shows the options for configuring the plugin.

 == Changelog ==

+= 1.1 =
+* Added 'Bypass Cache' option in case website caches Disqus API requests.
+* Resolved issue with Avatar Size and Excerpt Length not working.
+* Changed Avatar Size to use only the three supported Disqus avatar sizes - 35px, 34px and 92px.

 = 1.0 =
 * First public release.